 Image credit: @pncng

-If you frequent Hong Lim Market & Food Centre at Chinatown often, you would probably have stumbled upon Tanglin Crispy Curry Puff.
-They are known for their Potato Chicken with Egg Curry Puff ($1.50).
+If you frequent Hong Lim Market & Food Centre in Chinatown often, you would probably have stumbled upon Tanglin Crispy Curry Puff Since 1952, known for their Potato Chicken with Egg Curry Puff ($2).
 The extra crispy skin gives a crunch into the savoury and spicy curried potato chicken and the hard-boiled egg adds an element of surprise.
 It’s a moreish snack to have so always buy more than one if you’re planning to get it!

-Located at Tanjong Pagar Plaza Market & Food Centre is Rolina, a curry puff stall that has been operating since 1976.
+Located in Tanjong Pagar Plaza Market & Food Centre is Rolina Traditional Hainanese Curry Puffs, a curry puff stall that has been operating since 1958.
 Some of you might be familiar with this stall as they used to operate outside Novena Church.
-Mr Tham, the owner of this stall, was taught by a Hainanese sailor-chef hence their Hainanese Curry Puff ($1.40).
+Mr Tham, the owner of this stall, was taught by a Hainanese sailor-chef, hence their signature handmade Hainanese Curry Puff ($1.80).
 Despite being on the smaller side, it is jam-packed with curried potatoes and hard-boiled egg.
 Their fillings are slightly spicier compared to typical curry puffs and it is definitely a must-try if you love both curry puffs and spicy food.